numpy/archive/community_meetings/community-2024-06-05.md

 All attendees of NumPy community events must adhere to the NumPy Code of Conduct (https://numpy.org/code-of-conduct/).
 If you see violations, take a screenshot, intervene in a respectful manner, and report it to the CoC Committee via email.
 For more information, refer to the Reporting Guidelines section on https://numpy.org/code-of-conduct/.

-**Present:** Ben Woodruff, Mateusz, Chuck, Nathan, Sebastian
+**Present:** Ben Woodruff, Mateusz Sokol, Chuck Harris, Nathan Goldbaum, Sebastian Berg

 ## Follow-up from the last meeting / discussions

-_For the notes from the previous meeting, visit: https://github.com/numpy/archive/tree/main/community_meetings
+_For the notes from the previous meeting, visit:_ https://github.com/numpy/archive/tree/main/community_meetings

 - (after rc1 and maybe rc2) How to announce 2.0?
   - Blog post on scientific python (probably)